 Anyone who owns a .co.uk that was purchased before 28th October 2013 will automatically have the right to buy the matching .uk version.
 If you are unsure as to whether or not you have the right to a .uk extension, Nominet has a handy rights look up tool which allows you to simply type in the new .uk domain you’re interested in and it will then show who, if anyone, holds the ‘right-of-registration’ to claim and purchase your reserved .uk.

 Blog provided by Jayne Davies, Online Marketing Executive at names.co.uk, providing professional online services for businesses and individuals including Web Hosting, Domain Name Registration and Email services.
 Search for your .uk domain name with names.co.uk.Found this useful wondering how you can show me your appreciation?
-Well why not ➡
+Well, there are some ways you can say thanks and support my website: ➡